 8. Gadwal Cotton Saree

-Gadwal sarees are from West India, and traditionally come in earthy browns, off-whites or grays, though they are now made in many brighter shades to satisfy an expanded market.
-Originally from the Western part of India, Gadwal sarees come in earth light subtle and earth colours.
-Now, in order to meet the changing market, they are now made in vibrant colours as well.
+Gadwal sarees are from West India and traditionally come in earthy browns, off-whites, or grays, though they are now made in many brighter shades to satisfy an expanded market.
+Originally from the Western part of India, Gadwal sarees come in earth light subtle and earth colors.
+Now, in order to meet the changing market, they are now made in vibrant colors as well.
 Gold and copper shades of zari work are used on Gadwal sarees.
 Zari work (metal thread embroidery) is typically used in muted gold and copper shades on Gadwal sarees, according to India Selections.

 9. Pochampally Cotton Saree

 From the town of Boodhan in Andhra Pradesh, hails the famous Pochampally silk.
 Famous for geometric patterns in ikat style of dyeing, pocylehampally sarees are made of fine cotton.
 And sometimes you will also find the cotton blended with silk.
 Pick this 9 yard of absolute beauty for any occasion.
 These sarees have intricate motifs, geometric ikat designs and are made of the perfect combination of silk and cotton.
 These sarees are just too royal and to die for.
 10. Kota Doria Cotton Saree